 This course develops a student's written communication skills and knowledge of the writing process.
 Students will be introduced to research techniques, rhetorical principles of writing in constructing effective essays, and the fundamentals of English composition.
-(Prerequisite: Satisfactory completion of GEN 012 or minimum scores on placement exam).

 GEN 221 ENGLISH COMPOSITION II